mattvernon/relayer-kit/README.md

 In this new world, being a Relayer is akin to an early internet entrepreneur, providing a valuable service on the frontiers of the new economy.

-## How does a Dharma Relayer generate revenue?
+## How does a Dharma Relayer make money?

-Relayers earn a fee everytime a loan is filled on their site.
+Relayers earn a fee every time a loan is filled on their site.
 The fee is some percentage of the principal amount as determined by the Relayer.
-Once the loan has been recorded on the blockchain, the protocol transfers the fee to the Relayer's address.
+Once the transaction has been recorded on the blockchain, the Dharma protocol automatically transfers the fee to the Relayer's address.

+## Are there existing Dharma Relayers?

+While starting a Relayer is an intrepid task, you won't be alone.
+[Bloqboard](https://dapp.bloqboard.com/) launched earlier this year and has since gone on to raise a round of financing from esteemed investors in the crypto space.

+## Are all Dharma Relayers the same?

+We envision the Dharma ecosystem supporting many relayers &mdash; with individual relayers developing brands associated with their particular area of focus or domain expertise.

+For example, a Relayer could specialize in micro-finance, venture debt, or margin trading.

+While these markets might be modest today - over time, more and more financial transactions will take place on the blockchain, offering more and more opportunity for Relayers to grow their businesses.

 ## What is the approval process for becoming a Dharma Relayer?